gonzaloprb/Diversity_with_Depth/README.md

 # Diverstiy-with-Depth

+Hello Seb and Valeriano

 There is a Rmarkdown and a R script.
-I did not know which format you prefered.
+I did not know which format you prefer to work.

+From the initial database: PA_df

+the script does:  1) Generic richness profile
+                  2) NMDS
+                  3) beta.pair per depth
+                  4) betadisper (HERE THRE'S A PROBLEM)
+                  5) Mantel tests
+you'll see that each analysis re-starts from the PA_df to make it easier for you.

-I am confused with the betadisper per depth.
+I am confused with the betadisper per different depth.

-I can make it for all depths together, considering groups as different depths.
-I obtain (1) the average distance to median ("b-dissimilarity" per depth ?), (2) anova and (3)permutest pair-wise differences between (depths)
+I can make it work for all depths and sites together considering groups as different depths.
+I obtain (1) the average distance to median ("b-dissimilarity" per depth ?), (2) anova results and (3) permutest pair-wise differences between (depths)

-Working with all depths, either I work with the mother matrix ## 1 ##  or straight from beta.pair.abund matrix ## 2 ##
+Still working with all depths, I can either work with the mother matrix ## 1 ##  or straight from beta.pair.abund matrix ## 2 ##

-However, making a betadisper per depth and check differences between islands is not possible.
-I need replicates.
+However, the PROBLEM IS making a betadisper per depth and check differences between islands.
+I think it is not possible as I need replicates...
+I obtain only 0

 - Valeriano: you said using all quadrats per depth.
-However, impossible if we work with the index occupancy-frequency which is F = nb Quadrats with genus / Total nb of quadrats
+However, it's impossible if we work with the index occupancy-frequency which is F = nb Quadrats with genus / Total nb of quadrats.

-- Valeriano: you said using all quadrats per depth.
-However, impossible if we work with the index occupancy-frequency.
+In other words, we are pulling all quadrats so it is not possible to work from the quadrats.

-For ease, you can check the word generated from the Rmarkdown with results of the commands without running it, and the error in betadisper
+For ease, you can check the word generated from the Rmarkdown with results of the commands without running them.